GustavoEmmel/OrderWise/README.md

 Here are examples of how users can interact with the **OrderWise** chatbot:

 ### Placing Orders

 - **Prompt**: "I want 2 Big Macs and a Coke without ice."
   - **Response**: "You have 2x Big Mac, 1x Coke (without ice).
 Would you like to finalize the order?"

 ### Modifying Orders

 - **Prompt**: "Remove the Coke from my order."

   - **Response**: "Your updated order contains: 2x Big Mac.
 Would you like to finalize the order?"

 - **Prompt**: "Add a note to my Big Mac: no pickles."
   - **Response**: "Your updated order contains: 2x Big Mac (no pickles).
 Would you like to finalize the order?"

 ### Querying Order Status

 - **Prompt**: "What's the status of my order?"
   - **Response**: "Your order is in progress.
 It is expected to arrive in approximately 15 minutes."

 ### Refund Requests

 - **Prompt**: "I want a refund for my last order."
   - **Response**: "Your refund has been processed.
 Refunded amount: $20."

----

-## Next Steps

-1. **Authentication and Authorization**: Implement user accounts and role-based access control.
-2. **Enhanced AI Model Support**:
-   - Transition to a model-agnostic design to support models beyond GPT-4.
-   - Implement retries and error handling using the [AI SDK from Vercel](https://sdk.vercel.ai/docs/ai-sdk-core/tools-and-tool-calling).
-3. **UI Enhancements**:
-   - Add admin dashboards for managing restaurants, menus, and orders.
-   - Improve responsiveness and accessibility.
-4. **Integration Tests**:
-   - Set up automated tests with a test database and endpoint validations.
-5. **Performance Optimization**:
-   - Explore caching strategies to reduce database load and improve response times.
-6. **Levenshtein Optimizations**:
-   - Refine and tune the Levenshtein distance algorithm to improve matching accuracy, reducing dependency on OpenAI for common tasks.